Philanthropy at Lissenung

 Our latest project was to donate a 2000l water tank to the Health Centre at Taskul, New Hanover.
-For approx. 25,000 locals, this is the closest medical support by a long way, next stop is Kavieng, up to 3 hours by boat away.
+For approx. 25,000 locals, this is the closest medical support by a long way; next stop is Kavieng, up to 3 hours by boat away.
 Betty, the head nurse, does a brilliant job up there, but the lack of water was getting to her.
-Some of our guests chipped in and on Friday, 27 July, Sam and I hopped on the boat with the water tank and delivered it to Betty.
+Some of our guests chipped in and on day in July 2011, we were able to deliver a new water tank to Betty.
 More

 Babes in Arms

 Our good friend Greg Parr from Cairns, who had helped me get hospital beds, physio beds, blood pressure cuffs last year also got bags full of baby clothing with the help of his wife, a nurse in Cairns.
 It took a number of other friends to bring those bags up here.
 Air Niugini is pretty good in letting Dietmar and I get away with excess luggage if it’s for a good cause, but I think we ended up with about 100kg of baby clothing, toys etc. and that was too much for even the good ladies at the Air Niugini desk in Cairns.

 During Don Silcock’s visit to Lissenung in February, we visited the hospital one afternoon and handed out the baby clothes, with Don taking lots of pictures.
 We had so much stuff that we could even leave some with the nurses to hand out to future New Irelanders.